ohlookitshazy/itsprogramming/src/pages/HTML/2020-02-23-html-layout-and-styles.markdown

 # How to move things around?

-If you’re wondering if it will need another HTML tag – yes, this time its called a <code class="language-html">&lt;div></code>.
+If you’re wondering if it will need another HTML tag – yes, this time its called a `<div>`.
 That stands for “division“.
 The simplest way to understand how a div works, is to imagine that it’s a box.
 A box that holds any HTML elements you put into it, like this:

 ```html